PillarBox-hub/Data-Management-of-Bristol-Air-Quality/README.md

 | Current       |  Is the monitor currently operating            | text    |
 | Instrument       | Type Classification of the instrument       | text    |

+# Code Description (Submission flies)

+The zip file 21046899-dmf-assign-21.zip contains the following files with brief description of the task each one does.

+1. **CROP.py**